Open Transaction

 • Are modified in a local temporary file before the Commit Transaction script step saves the changes to the main file

-Transactions automatically commit and ends when:
+Transactions automatically commit and end when:

 • The following dialog boxes are used: Manage Database, Manage Container, or Manage Data Source